Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/.github/pull_request_template.md

 ## How to View changes

-Pull the repo, change to the relevant branch and use `quarto preview` to view the marked-up version of the text.
+Pull the repo, change to the relevant branch and use `quarto preview` to view the marked-up version of the text in a browser window.